TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Thrill factor: 3/5

-5. Ancient Egypt – Towering egyptian sculptures & ancient ruins
+Towering Egyptian sculptures & ancient ruins

-Universal Studios Singapore - Ancient Egypt
+Universal Studios Singapore Egypt

 From the Jurassic era, jump forward slightly into the future at Ancient Egypt, where you’ll see the towering replicas of Egyptian guards standing by the entrance to the zone and the Revenge of the Mummy ride.

-While you anticipate the thrill of sitting on one of the park’s top-rated roller coasters, keep your eyes peeled for artifacts from the ancient civilisation.
+While you anticipate the thrill of sitting on one of the park’s top-rated roller coasters, keep your eyes peeled for artefacts from the ancient civilisation.
 Think statues of Egyptian gods, chalices, and treasure that wouldn’t look out of place in a museum.

-Universal Studios Singapore - Revenge of the MummyImage adapted from: YongQuan Huang via YouTube
+Revenge of the MummyImage adapted from: YongQuan Huang via YouTube

-It’s worth a good look because the ride itself is in a pitch black arena.
+It’s worth a good look because the ride itself is in a pitch-black arena.
 You’ll catch glimpses of scarab beetles and mummies when fireballs are momentarily shot in the dark.

 Thrill factor: 4/5

-Universal Studios Singapore - Treasure Hunters
+Treasure Hunters

 For something more chill and for younger visitors, there’s also the Treasure Hunters ride.
 Get in the driver’s seat and cruise your way through archaeological sites to look for hidden treasures.